Cedar Weight Loss

 PREPARED MEAL DELIVERY SERVICES

 These services offer a convenient, "whole-food" alternative to shakes and bars.
 They deliver pre-cooked, portion-controlled meals directly to your door.
 Some popular options include CookUnity, Factor, EatClean and Trifecta.
 Check macronutrient and sodium content to ensure they align with your needs.
+Many pre-made meals can have extremely high sodium or carb levels.

 NON-MEDICAL MEAL REPLACEMENT SHAKES AND BARS

 These are widely available products that prioritize a good balance of protein and nutrients.
 There are many, but just a few examples include Huel, Soylent, and Ka'Chava.
 Check macronutrient and sodium content to ensure they align with your needs.
+There are new companies and new testing on them all time.
+Do your research.

 A 5-10% weight reduction can significantly improve or prevent conditions such as: